 About Diane

-I am a high school English teacher, author of three novels and a novella, and a watercolor artist from Central Massachusetts.
+I am a high school English teacher, author of three novels and two novellas, and a watercolor artist from Central Massachusetts.

 After ten years of Sunday-morning writing sessions and trading manuscripts, in the fall of 2022, Stephanie Monahan and I decided to start a joint venture of holiday-themed romantic novellas under the pen name Adele Adair.
 Steph and I share a love of tea, chocolate, reading by the fireplace, and books with happy endings, and we're excited to use our new alter-ego Adele to inspire fun and romantic stories.

 In a happy outcome of the COVID-19 pandemic, I have also returned to my childhood love of art.
-I am an associate member of both the New England Watercolor Society and the American Watercolor Society, as well as a member of Arts Worcester.
-In May-June 2023, I'll have a painting on exhibit at the Rhode Island Watercolor Society.
-Recently I contributed to the Learn to Paint Podcast blog with some thoughts on painting daffodils.
-You can follow my painting progress on instagram, @dianepaintsflowers and you can subscribe to my Substack for creative prompts, meditations on art and life, and other art news.
-I'd also love to connect on Pinterest, where I collect and share bits of inspiration.
+I am an associate member of both the New England Watercolor Society and the Rhode Island Watercolor Society, as well as a member of Arts Worcester.
+You can follow my painting progress on instagram, @dianepaintsflowers and you can subscribe to my Substack to be the first to know about upcoming art classes and events, and to read my meditations on art and life and juggling a busy day job with a thriving creative practice.

-When I’m not teaching, writing, and painting, I can be found rock climbing with my hubby, strumming my guitar and singing sad, sappy folk songs, or spending long hours in my kitchen baking homemade bread.
+When I’m not teaching, writing, and painting, I can be found rock climbing or mountain biking with my hubby, strumming my guitar and singing sad, sappy folk songs, or spending long hours in my kitchen baking homemade bread.

 About My Books